joakG16/holbertonschool-simple_shell/README.md

 <h1> SIMPLE SHELL PROJECT </h1>

-Simple shell project developed by Joaquín Domínguez and Felipe Sandim for Holberton School Uruguay.
+This was our end of first trimester proyect, in which we had to develop a simple command line interpreter with the latest konwledge acquired.
+Made for Holberton School Uruguay.

 ## DESCRIPTION